 Addressing the challenges of today and tomorrow

-Over the past year, the U.S. Department of Transportation (U.S. DOT), under the leadership of Secretary Anthony Foxx, has leveraged nearly $350 million in public and private funds for smart city and advanced transportation technologies.
+Over the past year, the U.S. Department of Transportation (U.S. DOT) has leveraged nearly $350 million in public and private funds for smart city and advanced transportation technologies.
 Building on Beyond Traffic 2045, the Smart City Challenge provided a spark for cities looking to revolutionize their transportation systems to help improve people’s lives.
 Through the Smart City Challenge, the Department committed up to $40 million to one winning city.
 In response, cities leveraged an additional $500 million in private and public funding to help make their Smart City visions real.
-And, in October 2016, Secretary Foxx announced an additional $65 million in grants to support community-driven advanced technology transportation projects in cities across America, including 4 of the finalists in the Smart City Challenge.
+And, in October 2016, the Department announced an additional $65 million in grants to support community-driven advanced technology transportation projects in cities across America, including 4 of the finalists in the Smart City Challenge.

 By challenging American cities to use emerging transportation technologies to address their most pressing problems, the Smart City Challenge aimed to spread innovation through a mixture of competition, collaboration, and experimentation.
 But the Smart City Challenge was about more than just technology.
 We called on mayors to define their most pressing transportation problems and envision bold new solutions that could change the face of transportation in our cities by meeting the needs of residents of all ages and abilities; and bridging the digital divide so that everyone, not just the tech-savvy, can be connected to everything their city has to offer.